Mickey Mantle

 Mickey Charles Mantle (October 20, 1931 – August 13, 1995), nicknamed "the Mick" and "the Commerce Comet", was an American professional baseball player who played his entire Major League Baseball (MLB) career (1951–1968) with the New York Yankees, primarily as a center fielder.
-Mantle is regarded by many as being one of the best players and sluggers of all time.
+Mantle is regarded by many as one of the best players and sluggers of all time.
 He was an American League (AL) Most Valuable Player three times and was inducted into the Baseball Hall of Fame in 1974.

 Born in Spavinaw, Oklahoma, Mantle was raised by his father to become a baseball player and was trained early on to become a switch hitter.
 Despite a career plagued with injuries, beginning with his knee injury in the 1951 World Series, he became one of the greatest offensive threats in baseball history, and was able to hit for both average and power.
 He is the only player to hit 150 home runs from each side of the plate.
 Mantle hit 536 career home runs while batting .300 or more ten times; he is 16th all-time in home runs per at-bat and 17th in on-base percentage.

 Mantle won the Triple Crown in 1956, when he led the major leagues in batting average (.353), home runs (52), and runs batted in (RBI) (130).
 He was an All-Star for 16 seasons, playing in 16 of the 20 All-Star Games that he was selected for.
 He also had a solid .984 fielding percentage when playing center field, winning a Gold Glove in that position.
 He appeared in 12 World Series, winning seven championships, and holds World Series records for the most home runs (18), RBIs (40), extra-base hits (26), runs (42), walks (43), and total bases (123), and he has the highest World Series on-base and slugging percentages.

 After retirement, Mantle worked as sports commentator for NBC for a few years and had a brief stint as first base and hitting coach for the Yankees in the 1970 season.
 Despite being one of the best-paid athletes of his era, he was a poor businessman and suffered financial setbacks from business failures.
 His private life was plagued by tumult and tragedy.
 His marriage fell apart due to his alcoholism and infidelity, and three of his sons became alcoholics, one of them dying from it.
 Towards the end of his life, Mantle came to regret his hard lifestyle and the damage he had inflicted on his family.
 Before his final year, he was treated for alcoholism and became sober, afterwards warning others of the dangers of hard drinking.
 He died in Dallas, Texas, aged 63, from liver cancer brought on by years of alcohol abuse.